abrasive/shairport/README.md

 Shairport 2.0 does not work wih Raspian.
 It does run, but it's very glitchy.
 This seems to be due to a known problem with Raspian -- see http://www.raspberrypi.org/forums/viewtopic.php?t=23544.
 On the other hand, Shairport 2.0 runs well on the exact same hardware but using OpenWrt in place of Raspian.

-Shairport 2.0 does not run reliably on Ubuntu inside VMWare Fusion on a Mac, possibly due to the emulated soundcard.
+Shairport 2.0 runs reasonably well on Ubuntu 13.10 inside VMWare Fusion 6.0.3 on a Mac, but you need to set the latency (option -L) to 88200 to bring it into sync with iTunes on the same machine.
+I don't know why :)

 Please note that Shairport 2.0 only works with the ALSA back end.
-You can compile the other back ends in as you wish, but it will not work properly with them.
+You can compile the other back ends in as you wish, but it definitely will not work properly with them.
 Maybe someday...

+There are lots of little changes, e.g. volume control profile, muting, autotools build control...

 Build Requirements
 ------------------